How De-Cluttering Made a Difference

 I’d like to give a shout out to our Facebook “De-cluttering and Simplifying” group of 32 people.
 By setting weekly goals and reporting out, our group was able to let go of 101 classic metal trash cans worth of stuff we no longer needed in just two months time.
 I think that might have been enough stuff to fill an entire house!
 I am grateful to have the pleasure of not just my own wins in de-cluttering, but I also got to experience the big wins of the group!

 If you would like to be part of our next round of private De-cluttering and Simplifying group on Facebook, please let me know and I can add you in.
-I anticipate starting our next cycle at the end of 2014.

 - Click to share on Google+ (Opens in new window)